oschrenk/notes/linux.md

 	jdoe ALL=(ALL) ALL

 Save the via by exiting via `^X` and save it to the suggested filename. `visudo` takes care of sanity checking.

-Open another shell and ssh into your linode with the newly created user.
-Check if the home directory exists and try if you can `sudo`.
+I some distribution the option `targetpw` is set

+	Defaults targetpw    # ask for the password of the target user i.e. root

+It will ask for root's password regardless of the logged in user.
+Disable it to prompt for the user's password.

 ## Security ##